-Summary of the Matson, Inc. 2016 Incentive Compensation Plan
+Summary of the Amended 2016 Plan

-The following is a description of the material features of the 2016 Plan.
-The complete text of the 2016 Plan is attached hereto as Appendix A to this proxy statement.
-The following discussion is qualified in all respects by reference to Appendix A.
+The following is a description of the material features of the Amended 2016 Plan.
+The complete text of the Amended 2016 Plan is attached hereto as Exhibit A to this proxy statement.
+The following discussion is qualified in all respects by reference to Exhibit A.

 Purpose.
-The purpose of the 2016 Plan is to promote the interests of Matson by providing eligible persons in its service with the opportunity to participate in one or more cash or equity incentive compensation programs designed to motivate, attract and retain the services of persons who contribute to the success of the Company.
+The purpose of the Amended 2016 Plan is to promote the interests of Matson by providing eligible persons in its service with the opportunity to participate in one or more cash or equity incentive compensation programs designed to motivate, attract and retain the services of persons who contribute to the success of the Company.

 Structure.
-The 2016 Plan consists of four separate incentive compensation programs: (i) the discretionary grant program, (ii) the stock issuance program, (iii) the incentive bonus program and (iv) the automatic grant program for the non-employee members of the Board.
+The Amended 2016 Plan consists of four separate incentive compensation programs: (i) the discretionary option grant program, (ii) the stock issuance program, (iii) the incentive bonus program, and (iv) the automatic grant program for the non-employee members of the Board.
 The principal features of each program are described below.

 Eligibility.
-Officers and employees, as well as consultants and other service providers, in Matson's employ or service or in the employ or service of Matson's parent or subsidiary companies (whether now existing or subsequently established) will be eligible to participate in the discretionary grant, stock issuance and incentive bonus programs.
+Officers and employees, as well as consultants and other service providers, in Matson's employ or service or in the employ or service of Matson's parent or subsidiary companies (whether now existing or subsequently established) will be eligible to participate in the discretionary option grant, stock issuance and incentive bonus programs.
 The non-employee members of the Board will also be eligible to participate in those three programs as well as the automatic grant program.
-As of February 23, 2016, approximately 90 persons (including seven executive officers) were eligible to participate in the discretionary grant, stock issuance and incentive bonus programs and six non-employee Board members were eligible to participate in those programs and the automatic grant program.
+As of February 23, 2021, approximately 90 persons (including 14 executive officers) were eligible to participate in the discretionary option grant, stock issuance and incentive bonus programs and six non-employee Board members were eligible to participate in those programs and the automatic grant program.

-Securities Subject to the 2016 Plan.
-Subject to shareholder approval, 2,500,000 shares of the Company's common stock will be reserved for issuance over the term of the 2016 Plan.
-In addition, should any options currently outstanding under the Company's 2007 Plan subsequently terminate unexercised or any stock issuances currently outstanding under the 2007 Plan be subsequently forfeited, reacquired or repurchased prior to vesting, the number of shares of common stock subject to those terminated options, together with forfeited, reacquired or repurchased shares, will be added to the share reserve available for issuance under the 2016 Plan.
-Shares of Common Stock that are subject to outstanding awards made under the 2016 Plan that subsequently expire, terminate or are cancelled for any reason prior to the issuance of such shares of Common Stock will be available for reissuance under the 2016 Plan.
-In addition, any unvested shares issued under the 2016 Plan that are subsequently forfeited or that Matson repurchases at a price not greater than the original issue price paid per share, pursuant to Matson's repurchase rights under the 2016 Plan will be added back to the number of shares reserved for issuance under the 2016 Plan and will accordingly be available for subsequent awards.
-Each share of Common Stock issued pursuant to an award under the 2016 Plan will reduce the number of shares of Common Stock reserved for issuance under the 2016 Plan by one.
+Securities Subject to the Amended 2016 Plan.
+Subject to shareholder approval, 2,460,652 shares of the Company's common stock will be reserved for issuance over the remaining term of the Amended 2016 Plan.
+Shares of common stock that are subject to outstanding awards made under the Amended 2016 Plan that subsequently expire, terminate or are cancelled for any reason prior to the issuance of such shares of common stock will be available for reissuance under the Amended 2016 Plan.
+In addition, any unvested shares issued under the Amended 2016 Plan that are subsequently forfeited or that Matson repurchases at a price not greater than the original issue price paid per share, pursuant to Matson's repurchase rights under the Amended 2016 Plan will be added back to the number of shares reserved for issuance under the Amended 2016 Plan and will accordingly be available for subsequent awards.
+Each share of common stock issued pursuant to an award under the Amended 2016 Plan will reduce the number of shares of common stock reserved for issuance under the Amended 2016 Plan by one.